Hail to the Thief: Lyrics and themes

 Yorke also took phrases from Dante's Inferno, the subject of his partner Rachel Owen's PhD thesis.
 Several songs, such as "2 + 2 = 5", "Sit Down.
 Stand Up", and "Sail to the Moon", reference Christian ideas of heaven and hell, a first for Radiohead's music.
 Other songs reference science fiction, horror and fantasy, such as the wolves and vampires of "A Wolf at the Door" and "We Suck Young Blood", the reference to the slogan "two plus two equals five" of the dystopian novel Nineteen Eighty-Four in "2 + 2 = 5", and the allusion to the giant of Gulliver's Travels in "Go to Sleep".
 He sometimes chose words for their sounds rather than meanings, such as the title "Myxomatosis" or the repeated phrase "the rain drops" on "Sit Down.
 Stand Up".

 The phrase "hail to the thief" was used by protesters during the controversy surrounding the 2000 US presidential election.

 Radiohead struggled to choose a title.
 They considered using The Gloaming (meaning "twilight" or "dusk"), but this was rejected as too poetic and "doomy" and so became the album's subtitle.
-They also considered the titles Little Man Being Erased, The Boney King of Nowhere and Snakes and Ladders, which became the alternative titles for "Go to Sleep", "There There" and "Sit Down.
+They also considered the titles Little Man Being Erased, The Boney King of Nowhere and Snakes and Ladders, which became the alternative titles for "Go to Sleep", "There, There" and "Sit Down.
 Stand Up".
 The alternative titles were inspired by Victorian playbills showcasing moralistic songs played in music halls.

 The phrase "hail to the thief" was used by anti-Bush protesters as a play on "Hail to the Chief", the American presidential anthem.
-Yorke described hearing the phrase for the first time as a "formative moment".
-Radiohead chose the title partly in reference to Bush, but also in response to "the rise of doublethink and general intolerance and madness ... like individuals were totally out of control of the situation ... a manifestation of something not really human".
-The title also references the leak of an unfinished version of the album before its release, and Yorke's insecurity over Radiohead's success.
+Yorke described hearing it for the first time as a "formative moment".
+The phrase appears in the lyrics of "2 + 2 = 5".'
+Radiohead chose it as the title partly in reference to Bush, but also in response to "the rise of doublethink and general intolerance and madness ... like individuals were totally out of control of the situation ... a manifestation of something not really human".
+The title also references the leak of an unfinished version of the album before its release and Yorke's insecurity over Radiohead's success.
 Yorke worried that it would be construed solely as reference to the US election, but his bandmates felt it "conjured up all the nonsense and absurdity and jubilation of the times".
 In 2025, Yorke said Jonny Greenwood had "begged him" not to use it.